luigifcruz/CyberEther/docs/plugins.md

 1. Opens the shared library.
 2. Looks up the exported plugin ABI symbol.
-3. Validates ABI magic, ABI version, CyberEther version, devices, and runtimes.
+3. Validates ABI magic, size, and ABI version.
 4. Drains the plugin's static block and module registrations into the registry.

 After the plugin is loaded, its registered blocks can be built like other